UniMath/agda-unimath/src/order-theory/meets-finite-families-meet-semilattices.lagda.md

 ## Idea

-In a [meet semilattice](order-theory.meet-semilattices.md), the meet of any family of elements indexed by an
+In a [meet-semilattice](order-theory.meet-semilattices.md), the meet of any family of elements indexed by an
 [inhabited finite type](univalent-combinatorics.inhabited-finite-types.md) is their [greatest lower bound](order-theory.greatest-lower-bounds-posets.md).